Branches, also known as Betas, are specific builds of your application that you have made available publicly or privately through Steam.

 lists all of the branches you have created, plus the default branch.

 You can create a new branch using the appropriately named "Create new app branch" button.
 When creating a branch, you just need to give it a meaningful name without any spaces.
 When users are selecting from the beta menu for your game, this will be the name they see.
 If a password is specified they will be required to put in the password before they have access to the branch, including its name.

-To switch to a custom branch on the client, your customers and testers right-click on the game from the library page and select "Properties".
+To switch to a custom branch in the Steam client, right-click on the game from the library page and select "Properties".
 Among the available tabs will be the "BETAS" tab.

 As soon as a tester or customer has selected the branch, the Steam client will start downloading the branch, replacing their currently installed branch.

 The default branch is the version of your game delivered to your customers on Steam.
 Prior to release, this is the version that your testers will download by default.
 Once your game is live, there is nothing special you need to do to deliver your default build to your customers.NOTE: